mapbox/mapbox-gl-draw/docs/MODES.md

   display(geojson);
 };

-// Add the new draw mode to the mapbox Draw object var draw = new MapboxDraw({
+// Add the new draw mode to the MapboxDraw object var draw = new MapboxDraw({
   defaultMode: 'lots_of_points',
+  // Adds the LotsOfPointsMode to the built-in set of modes
-  modes: {
+  modes: Object.assign({
     lots_of_points: LotsOfPointsMode,
-  },
+  }, MapboxDraw.modes),
 });
 ```